PHIL - Philosophy Courses

 PHIL-134: Philosophy, Identity, and the Self (Credits: 4)

-When we begin to look at the world philosophically, we begin to question the basic assumptions in our lives that we used to ignore.
-This forces us to start to live in our world with shakier scaffolding than before.
-However, while this can be uncomfortable and often downright annoying, it also allows us to reflect on what we truly find valuable and encourages to build more meaningful relationships with ourselves, our loved ones, and our world.
-Throughout this course, we will read philosophical reflections on five core questions in philosophy.
-Moreover, we will write about and discuss how these questions enter into our own lives and how the ideas of fellow philosophers shake or stabilize our own scaffolding.
+When we look at the world philosophically, we begin to question the basic assumptions in our lives that we used to ignore.
+This often forces us to live with shakier scaffolding than before.
+However, while this can be uncomfortable or downright annoying, it also spurs us to reflect on what we find truly valuable, and encourages us to build more meaningful relationships with ourselves, our loved ones, and our world.
+In this course we will read reflections on core questions in philosophy, especially surrounding theories of identity and the self.
+We will also discuss and write about how answering these questions affects our own lives, and how the ideas of fellow philosophers shake or stabilize our own scaffolding.
 (WCore: WCFAH, WE)

 PHIL-201: History of Philosophy I (Credits: 4)

 This course explores ancient and medieval philosophy.
 Starting around the sixth century BCE, ancient and then medieval philosophers (in the east and west) established or shaped many of the core fields in the discipline, and this course will consider how questions and theories in metaphysics, epistemology, ethics, logic, and aesthetics continue to affect how we conceptualize the world today.
 If you think human thought is a linear story of progress, this course might make you reconsider where we've been, and where we're going.

 PHIL-202: History of Philosophy II (Credits: 4)

 This course explores modern and contemporary philosophy.
 Philosophers since the seventeenth century have both led and responded to immense social, political, scientific, and artistic change, and we will consider how questions and theories in metaphysics, epistemology, ethics, logic, and aesthetics continue to affect how we conceptualize the world today.
 If you think human thought is a linear story of progress, this course might make you reconsider where we've been, and where we're going.